BMT Logo

 Redstone Engineering [Additional Registration Required]

 Tired of your calculator?
 Build digital circuits to compute the Fibonacci sequence using Minecraft redstone, also touching upon the basics of computer architecture!
 No prior computer knowledge is needed, though familiarity with Minecraft controls is recommended.
-Hosted at UC Berkeley's very own Open Computing Facility.
+Hosted in UC Berkeley's Open Computing Facility (OCF) on the first floor of MLK.

 Awards